 While all of these jacks will do the same thing, the different sizes each can help or hurt your project, so be mindful of how much room you have to work with.

-The RJ-11 and RJ-12 keystone jacks are perfect for use in phone, modem, and fax lines.
+The RJ-11 or CAT3 keystone jacks are perfect for use in phone, modem, and fax lines.
 These jacks can help to extend or streamline the installation of these types of communication lines.

-The RJ-11 and RJ-12 are easy to install and come in a “toolless” variety where you don’t need to purchase special soldering tools.
+The RJ-11 / CAT3 keystone jacks are easy to install and come in a “toolless” variety where you don’t need to purchase special soldering tools.
 A small plastic clamp in the back and lets you insert the wires, clamp them and pull them firmly into the socket.
-High-grade RJ-11 and RJ-12 jacks both contain a plastic key that locks the connection into place.
+High-grade RJ-11 keystone jacks both contain a plastic key that locks the connection into place.

 That might sound confusing, but these keystone jacks come with wiring diagrams to guide you through the process.